 Our experts use the latest technology and their years of experience to diagnose even the most uncommon immunodeficiency disorders.
 We specialize in identifying the exact genetic variants causing the disorder so we can create customized, effective therapies.

 Based on your health and family medical history, we use a range of laboratory tests to deliver a precise diagnosis.
 These include blood tests and sophisticated genetic testing techniques to identify specific abnormalities.

 At UCLA Health, we develop therapies designed specifically for you or your child.
 Our specialists monitor your health through blood tests and other exams to evaluate how you respond to treatments.
 Then we adjust the medications based on our findings.

 Support and resources

-Our team is committed to offering support and guidance as we walk through this journey with you and your family.
+Our immunology team is committed to offering support and guidance through this journey with you and your family.
 We provide a wide range of services to help you maximize your health and well-being.
 Through educational webinars, Q&A sessions and support groups, UCLA Health specialists deliver comprehensive guidance and helpful resources.

 As a team, we volunteer dozens of hours to support many advocacy groups.
 We deliver talks and presentations to the Immune Deficiency Foundation, the Immunoglobulin National Society and several other organizations.